Wild and Natural Areas

 David R. Johnson Natural Area

-This fifty-six acre wooded tract is located near New Hope in Eastern Bucks County.
+This 56-acre wooded tract is located near New Hope in eastern Bucks County.
 It is named after its former owner and its rich soils feature a wide variety of trees more frequently found in northern Pennsylvania than in the southeastern corner of the state.

 Ruth Zimmerman Natural Area

-This thirty-three acre tract is located in Berks County south of Breezy Corners.
+This 33-acre tract is located in Berks County south of Breezy Corners.
 It is primarily a forested wetland that features many pin oaks and various upland oak species.